logoorange

 Logo designers who like to experiment with tactile logos want to change common textures in the real world.
 They may work well with their preferred software, but they also have no problem with the traditional tasks of cutting, painting and pasting.
 Actually it does take some smart maneuvers to make tactile logos influence viewers at more than the "touch" level.
 The texture and quality have to transcend the feeling of touch.

-The process is a huge challenge even for the most experienced graphic designers.
-Creating type from real materials is a unique experience.
-The possibilities are endless.
 Designers feel they are walking on almost virgin ground and every creation looks like a significant breakthrough.
 Type installations are supposed to create a special mood and atmosphere.
 The results evoque craftmanship and tangibility not often seen in logo or type design.

 How designers cleverly manipulate this tangible aspect so that it makes sense to even the untrained eye is pure talent.
 Tactile logos never cease to stimulate logo designers; these are the very type of logos that force them to retreat into the inner sanctums of their mind, translating what resides mentally into concrete strokes, regardless of whether these strokes are on metal, paper or on other types of materials.